 It’s a bargain.

 If it’s easier to find the best for anything worth learning, and it’s easier to connect with others that also want to learn, then it should be dead-easy to make this work.
-Brian Clark does this well with Teaching Sells, he’s ahead of the curve.
+Teaching Sells, he’s ahead of the curve.
 I think more will follow.
 Giving online classes will be the next evolution of teaching.

 Teaching institutions should be worried.
 If we can unbundle degrees block by block, and find the best to teach us each block, I think we will.